 Bio

-Isaac Samuel Sheidlower is a PhD student at Tufts University in the Department of Computer Science.
-Currently is working in the The Assistive Agent Behavior and Learning Lab (AABL) under the supervision of Dr. Elaine Short.
-He graduated from Rugers University New Brunswick (2020) in the Honors Program with a BA in Cognitive Science and a minor in Computer Science.
-He is also a member of the Phi Beta Kappa Honors Society.
+I am a PhD candidate at Tufts University in the Department of Computer Science expecting to graduate Spring 2025.
+Currently I am working in the The Assistive Agent Behavior and Learning Lab (AABL) under the supervision of Dr. Elaine Short.
+I graduated from Rugers University New Brunswick (2020) in the Honors Program with a BA in Cognitive Science and a minor in Computer Science.
+I am also a member of the Phi Beta Kappa Honors Society.

 Research Interests